liyida1995/LAMP/example/README.md

 test_compression.c

-We provide an example of AMR data (MISMIP3D) for testing the effectiveness of LAMP compression performance.
+We provide an example of AMR data (MISMIP3D) for illustrating how the data being compressed was generated.

 The test data is stored in LAMP/example/testdata, you can use the executable 'sh test.sh' command to do the compression.